guardian/mobile-apps-article-templates/README.md

 * run `yarn`.
 * copy config.sample.js to config.js and fill in the details
     * `base.android` is the 'ArticleTemplate' path within the Android app, eg: `/Users/sandropaganotti/Projects/android-news-app/android-news-app/src/main/assets/templates/`
-    * `base.ios` is the 'ArticleTemplate' path within the iOs app, eg: `/Users/sandropaganotti/Projects/ios-live/mobile-apps-article-templates/ArticleTemplates/`
+    * `base.ios` is the 'ArticleTemplate' path within the iOS app, eg: `/Users/sandropaganotti/Projects/ios-live/mobile-apps-article-templates/ArticleTemplates/`
     * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/mobile-apps-article-templates/`
 * run `grunt`

 ## Grunt tasks
 Grunt will provide the following services:

-* `grunt rsync` it copies the folder `ArticleTemplates` to the iOs and Android project as specified on `base.ios` and `base.html`.
+* `grunt rsync` it copies the folder `ArticleTemplates` to the iOS and Android project as specified on `base.ios` and `base.html`.
 * `grunt sass` it generated the CSS files from SASS.
 * `grunt sasslint` it launches the SASS syntax checker against our codebase.
 * `grunt jshint` it performs a syntax checking on the current js codebase.